tux234/fleet/docs/Contributing/getting-started/testing-and-local-development.md

 - Select "Developer ID Installer" and follow the prompts to create and download the certificate.
 - Install the downloaded certificate to your keychain.
 - Locate the certificate in your Keychain and confirm everything looks correct.
 Run this command to confirm you see it listed `security find-identity -v`
-  - If the security  command does not show your newly added certificate you may need to install the `Developer ID - G2 (Expiring 09/17/2031 00:00:00 UTC)` certificate from [here](https://www.apple.com/certificateauthority/).
+  - If the security  command does not show your newly added certificate you may need to install the `Developer ID - G2 (Expiring 09/17/2031 00:00:00 UTC)` certificate from [Apple's Certificate Authority](https://www.apple.com/certificateauthority/).
 3. Sign your pkg with the `productsign` command replacing the placeholders with your actual values:

 `productsign --sign "Developer ID Installer: Your Apple Account Name (serial number)" <path_to_unpacked_files> <path_to_signed_package.pkg>`